Patient and Family Treatment Outcomes

 Version 2.1

-The above graph shows for the 30 most recent families that completed treatment, the average patient (child) YO-Q Total Score at the start of treatment was 101, which is much higher than the average score for kids in outpatient programs (78.7).
+The above graph shows for the 35 most recent families that completed treatment, the average patient (child) YO-Q Total Score at the start of treatment was 105, which is much higher than the average score for kids in outpatient programs (78.7).
 That’s not unexpected given that the kids we treat generally have long-standing, serious challenges.
-By the end of treatment, the average score dropped to only 43.
-Note the YO-Q has a clinical cutoff of 47, meaning that an average score of 43 is below the cutoff and indicates a lack of clinical distress.
-The Total Score was reduced on average to a point of statisitcal significance and with a very large treatment effect.
+By the end of treatment, the average score dropped to only 41.
+Note the YO-Q has a clinical cutoff of 47, meaning that an average score of 41 is below the cutoff and indicates a lack of clinical distress.
+The Total Score was reduced on average to a high degree of statistical significance (p < .0001) and with an extremely large treatment effect (d = 2.28).

 The YO-Q also has five subscales (Emotional Distress, Relationship Problems (with parents and peers), Social Problems, Behavioral Challenges, and Critical Items (e.g. self-harm, suicidal thoughts, substance abuse, psychosis, etc.).
-Each of these scores was also reduced on average to a point of statistical significance and all with a very large treatment effect.
+Each of these scores was also reduced on average to a high degree of statistical significance (p < .0001) and all with an extremely large treatment effects.

 Child and Adolescent Family Functioning Inventory

-For the 30 most recent families who completed treatment, the average CAFFI Total Score at the time treatment began was 91.5 and by the end of treatment the average score dropped to 50.4.
-Note the Total Score on the CAFFI for families that aren’t in clinical distress is 50.0 or less, so on average after IFFT most familes were no longer experiencing clinical distress.
+For the 35 most recent families who completed treatment, the average CAFFI Total Score at the time treatment began was 90 (almost twice that of families who do not have a child with a mental health condition), and by the end of treatment the average score dropped to just 50.
+The Total Score was reduced on average to a point of high statistical significance (p < .0001) and with an extremely large treatment effect d = 2.7).
+Note the Total Score on the CAFFI for families that aren’t in clinical distress is 50.0 or less, so on average after IFFT most families were no longer experiencing clinical distress.

 Overall Family Satisfaction